AlikornSause/Notes-on-QIN-F21-PRO/README.md

 #### Be careful when removing!
    Most of this is useless and can be removed with the device still booting **EXCEPT FOR THE WEATHER APP!**\
    This <ins>wasn't tested by me</ins> but people reported the phone **entering a bootloop** after removing the weather app!

+### Debloating the system
+   There are multiple ways one might try to debloat the system or deleting the apps:\
+           -**Disabling some of the apps:** it's not possible to uninstall the bloatware but you can disable some of the apps\
+                in the settings.
+You can also strip them from background data permision and other permissions but they will\
+                technically still be there.
+This **does not** require root but isn't very effective.
+           -**Uninstalling the apps with a debloater:** you can uninstall all the apps **if your phone is rooted** using a system app remover/debloater like [this one](https://github.com/sunilpaulmathew/De-Bloater) which can work for some apps but for me, they only seemed to be removed\
+               it might be just me using the app in a wrong way but i think it isn't the best option considering that you **already need root to do this**\
+           -**Uninstalling the apps with adb:** in a normal android device you could uninstall system apps like this:

+        adb shell
+        su
+        pm uninstall -k --user 0 <package-name>

+this does not work for this phone though 🙂 Whenever any pm command is sent it just says ```Failure```.
+I don't know any workaround.\
+It seems like the ```pm``` command was made deliberately modified by the manufacturer to not work.
+Either way this method **would require root**
+            -**Manually removing apps:** you can remove apps from the filesystem if your phone is rooted.
+You can for example:

+        adb shell
+        su
+        rm /system/path/to/an/app -r

+You would need to first find the path, but this way the app will literally cease to exist.
+This is my prefered method 🙂 Of course you will **need root** for this.